 I never thought I’d have to write this article.
 The Mets should fire Pat Roessler.
 I’ll pause and wait for a second.
 Now that you’re composed you can see this is the right decision.

 The job of a hitting coach is to connect with the entire team and make hitters better.
-New acquired catcher, Devin Mesoraco is sighing his praises but is anybody else?
+Newly acquired catcher, Devin Mesoraco is sighting his praises but is anybody else?

 Some will say the Mets don’t have the players, but his job is to make the players he has better.
 The Mets are hitting .230 as a team.
 Last year they hit .250 and were ranked 19th in baseball.
 This year they are tied with three teams and are currently ranked 26th.
 The Mets OBP has dropped from .320 to .307 and their slugging percentage has dropped from .434 to .375.
 They’re ranked 28th in that category.
 The Mets are currently ranked 27th in OPS with a .683.
 Last year they ended up with a .755 and they were ranked 14th.
 A change needs to be made.